ambrop72/aprinter/README.md

     (hopefully) portable build for Linux: https://docs.google.com/file/d/0Bx9devQE0OqbWTh4VUFvOWhlNEU/edit?usp=sharing
     Sorry about the giant file size, there were some problems with stripping the binaries.
-    To use the toolchain, extract it somewhere and modify your PATH as follows: export PATH=/path/to/toolchain/bin:$PATH
+    To use the toolchain, extract it somewhere and modify your PATH as follows:
-  * Find a main file for your board.
-The main files for supported boards can be found at aprinter/printer/aprinter-<board>.cpp.
+    `export PATH=/path/to/toolchain/bin:$PATH`
-  * Find a compile script for your board, named compile-<board>.sh.
-If one isn't avaailable (such as for ramps1.0-1.2), create it based on one of the existing scripts.
-Most importantly, adjust MCU, F_CPU and MAIN appropriately.
+  * Find or create a main file for your board.
+The main files for supported boards can be found at `aprinter/printer/aprinter-BoardName.cpp`.
-    If your compiler is not available as avr-g++, adjust CROSS appropriately.
+  * Find or create a compile script for your board, named `compile-BoardName.sh`.
-  * Also find or create your flash script, flash-<board>.sh, and adjust the serial port.
+  * Also find or create your flash script, `flash-BoardName.sh`, and set the correct the serial port.
-  * Run your chosen compile script to compile the code.
-Make sure to do it from within the source folder.
+  * Run your compile script to compile the code.
+This needs to be run from within the source directory.
-    Example: ./compile-ramps13.sh
+  * Run your flash script to upload the code to your MCU.
-  * Run your chosen flash script to upload the code to your MCU.
+    If you're using Melzi, you will have to set the Debug jumper and play with the reset button to get the upload going.

 ## Building (Due)